mlnrt/himalayan-database-neo4j-import-tool/docs/SCHEMA.md

 - `speedAscent`: whether the member attempted a speed ascent.
 - `expeditionHighPointReached`: whether the member reached the expedition’s high point during the expedition.
 - `personalHightPointReached`: personal high point reached by the member during the expedition.
-- `summitDate`: the date of the expedition reached the summit.
+- `summitDate`: the date the member reached the summit.
-- `summitTime`: the time of the expedition reached the summit.
+- `summitTime`: the time the member reached the summit.
 - `o2UsageNote`: notes about the oxygen usage of the member during the expedition.
 - `deathDate`: the date of the member’s death during the expedition.
 - `deathTime`: the time of the member’s death during the expedition.